 - Increased body temperature or hyperthermia (a dangerous overheating of the body)

 - Loss of consciousness

 - Tremors or uncontrolled body movements

 If you suspect that someone is overdosing, call 9-1-1 immediately.
 Medical attention can reduce the risk of permanent brain damage and even death.

-Long-term drug abuse can not only impact your health but your mental well-being and relationships, as well.
-If you’re addicted to drugs or alcohol, don’t wait any longer to get help.
-Not only does our Milford treatment center offer cocaine addiction treatment, but we also provide medically monitored detox and a variety of drug therapy options to address both the physical and psychological factors of substance abuse.
+Long-term drug abuse can impact not only your health but your mental well-being and relationships, as well.
+If you are addicted to drugs or alcohol, do not wait any longer to get help.
+Not only does our Delaware rehab center offer cocaine addiction treatment, but we also provide medically monitored detox and a variety of drug therapy options to address both the physical and psychological factors of substance abuse.

 How Parents Can Prevent Drug Abuse: It Starts With You